-- "R" if the partner or shareholder is an Illinois resident, - "E" if the partner or shareholder provided you a Form IL-1000-E, Certificate of Exemption for Pass-through Withholding Payments, indicating that they would pay their own tax liability, - "P" if you are a publicly-traded partnership or an investment partnership and therefore not required to make pass-through withholding payments on behalf of your partners, or - "N" if the partner or shareholder was an exempt organization and you did not make pass-through withholding payments on their behalf.
+- "R" if the partner or shareholder is an Illinois resident, - "E" if the partner or shareholder provided you a Form IL-1000-E, Certificate of Exemption for Pass-through Withholding Payments, indicating that they would pay their own tax liability, or - "N" if the partner or shareholder was an exempt organization and you did not make pass-through withholding payments on their behalf.

-=Note→ Taxpayers are not required to make pass-through withholding payments on behalf of their exempt organization members, but may do so for tax year ending on or after December 31, 2014.
+■Note Taxpayers are not required to make pass-through withholding payments on behalf of their exempt organization members, but may do so for tax year ending on or after December 31, 2014.